PrayogaBoedihartoyo/PrayogaBoedihartoyo/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

 - 👨🏽‍💻 I’m currently working at Volantis Technology
-- 🌱 I’m currently learning about everything.
+- 🌱 I’m currently learning about everything
 - 🤔 I’m looking for help with how to be not useless.
 - 💬 Ask me about anything, I am happy to help.
 - ⚡️ Fun-Fact: I have a degree in civil engineering.